 Principal value can be calculated from algebraic form using the formula below:

-All elementary arithmetic operations is defined for complex number:
+All elementary arithmetic operations are defined for complex number:

 Complex number addition